-There were no loans more than 90 days past due and still accruing interest at December 31, 2014 and 2013.
-Nonaccrual loans at December 31, 2014 and 2013 were \$17.9 million and \$26.8 million, respectively.
+Excluding PCI loans, there were no loans more than 90 days past due and still accruing interest at December 31, 2015 and 2014.
 Nonaccrual loans include both homogeneous loans that are collectively evaluated for impairment and individually evaluated impaired loans.
 United's policy is to place loans on nonaccrual status, when, in the opinion of management, the principal and interest on a loan is not likely to be repaid in accordance with the loan terms or when the loan becomes 90 days past due and is not well secured and in the process of collection.
 When a loan is classified on nonaccrual status, interest previously accrued but not collected is reversed against current interest revenue.
 Principal and interest payments received on a nonaccrual loan are applied to reduce outstanding principal.